autowarefoundation/ManagedTransformBuffer/README.md

 ## Limitations

 - Requests for dynamic transforms with zero timeout might never succeed.
-This limitation is due to the fact that the listener is initialized for each transform request (till first occurence of dynamic transform).
-If timeout is zero, the listener might not have enought time to fill the buffer.
+This limitation is due to the fact that the listener is initialized for each transform request (till first occurrence of dynamic transform).
+If timeout is zero, the listener might not have enough time to fill the buffer.